 I just signed a rent agreement two months ago and now found out I have to deploy?

-In order to stay protect we need to mail your written notice as a certified letter with return receipt which will give us documentation of when you notified your landlord.
+In order to stay protected we need to mail your written notice as a certified letter with return receipt, which will give us documentation of when you notified your landlord.

 I'm still at my old duty station but I found a house that I could rent, can AER assistance help prior to me getting there?

 Be very wary if you are renting sight unseen.
 Watch out for some of these likely signs of a scam:

 This is the surest sign of a scam.
 There’s never a good reason to wire money to pay a security deposit, application fee, first month’s rent, or vacation rental fee.
 That’s true even if the scammers send you a contract first.
 Wiring money is the same as sending cash, once you send it, you have no way to get it back.

 I was told I need a security deposit or first month’s rent before we have met or sign a lease

 It’s never a good idea to send money to someone that we never met in person for an apartment we haven’t seen.
 If we can’t visit an apartment or house in person, ask someone we trust to go and confirm that it’s for rent, and that it is what was advertised.
 In addition to setting up a meeting, do a search on the owner and listing.
 If you find the same ad listed under a different name, that’s a clue this may be a scam.